Cholecystitis

 With the laparoscopic operation, the surgeon makes several tiny incisions in the abdomen and inserts surgical instruments and a miniature video camera into the abdomen.
 The camera sends a magnified image from inside the body to a video monitor, giving the surgeon a close up view of the organs and tissues.
 Laparoscopic surgery leads to fewer complications, such as hospital-related infections, and has a shorter recovery time.

 Recovery from open surgery usually requires 3 to 5 days in the hospital and several weeks at home.
-Open surgery is necessary in about 5 percent of gallbladder operations.
+Open surgery is necessary for about 5 percent of gallbladder operations.

 Benefits of Laparoscopy versus Traditional (Open) Surgery: